Abayflo/Abayflo-Cloud-Based-ETL-Data-Pipeline-AWS-Redshift/README.md

 4. Load into Redshift staging tables
 5. Apply transformations using SQL

+## 📊 Use Case
+Simulates a basic sales dataset pipeline for a retail company — preparing the data for BI and reporting use.

 ## 📁 Directory Structure
 - `etl/`: Python scripts for ETL logic
 - `sql/`: Table schema and SQL transformations